 Before you can fully grasp the RabbitMQ message cycle, you must first understand some fundamental concepts:

-In the real world, producers/publishers can be imaged as people who send their mail to the post office.
+In the real world, producers/publishers can be imagined as people who mail to the post office.
 In the RabbitMQ world, producers/publishers are operators who send the job to RabbitMQ exchanges.
-Just like postmen, who simply route mail to specified postboxes, RabbitMQ exchanges simply route tasks to certain queues.
+Like postmen, who simply route mail to specified postboxes, RabbitMQ exchanges route tasks to specific queues.

-In our real world, a task is mail that the postman delivers to the mailbox.
-In RabbitMQ, a task is a technical data that is sent to be exchanged.
+In the real world, a task is mail that the postman delivers to the mailbox.
+In RabbitMQ, a task is to send technical data to be exchanged.

-Just like a postbox that holds all our mails, a queue is a container that holds all your jobs, which are processed in a first-in-first-out (FIFO) fashion.
-In FIFO, messages that are received first are processed first, and sent first, i.e., processing, and delivery happens in the order it is received.
+Just like a postbox that holds all our mail, a queue is a container that holds all your jobs, which are processed in a first-in-first-out (FIFO) fashion.
+In FIFO, messages received are processed and sent first, i.e., processing and delivery happens in the order it is received.

 A binding is a “connection” that you build between a queue and an exchange.